Typhoon Saola makes landfall in Guangdong after slamming Hong Kong, Macau

 One person was killed in Shenzhen after a tree fell and hit their vehicle, local media reported.

-Haikui, a typhoon not as strong as Saola, was forecast to make landfall on Taiwan's far southeastern coast late on Sunday afternoon and bring heavy rain across the island into next week.
+Haikui, a typhoon not as strong as Saola, was forecast to make landfall on Taiwan's mountainous and sparsely populated far southeastern coast on Sunday afternoon and bring heavy rain across the island into next week.